-The 21st April 2019 marks the 203rd birthday of my favourite writer of all time, Charlotte Brontë.
-Strong willed, fierce, determined, and incredibly talented, I am in complete awe of her.
-To celebrate Charlotte’s birthday in 2018 I wrote a post about some of her lesser known works from her Glass Town and Angrian saga in the hope of encouraging others to read them.
-This year, I’m going to highlight another lesser known literary gem of Charlotte’s, The Roe Head Journal, a group of writings from her time spent teaching at Roe Head School which was originally in Mirfield, West Yorkshire (the establishment relocated to nearby Heald’s House, Dewsbury Moor in 1838).
+The 21st of April 2019 marks the 203rd birthday of my favourite writer of all time, Charlotte Brontë.
+Strong-willed, fierce, determined, and incredibly talented, I am in complete awe of her.
+To celebrate Charlotte’s birthday in 2018 I wrote a post about some of her lesser-known works from her Glass Town and Angrian saga in the hope of encouraging others to read them.
+This year, I’m going to highlight another lesser-known literary gem of Charlotte’s, The Roe Head Journal, a group of writings from her time spent teaching at Roe Head School which was originally in Mirfield, West Yorkshire (the establishment relocated to nearby Heald’s House, Dewsbury Moor in 1838).
 Although many Brontëites will be familiar with certain aspects of these extraordinary writings, The Roe Head Journal is still not widely read.
 Perhaps this is because although it is often described as Charlotte’s journal from part of the time she spent teaching, it contains a heavy dose of the fictional world Charlotte inhabited for many years with her brother, Branwell, their beloved Angria.
 The result is a fascinating battle between reality versus fantasy as Charlotte struggled to adapt to life as a teacher, but as she also pined for Angria and Zamorna, Mary Percy, Charles Townshend et al. It’s a short but absorbing read which lays bare the brilliant mind of a brilliant writer.
-Below is a history of the manuscripts which make up the journal in addition to brief summaries and highlights of their content.
+Below is a history of the manuscripts which make up the journal in addition to summaries and highlights of their content.
 Reader, enjoy.

 Roe Head School

 Firstly, let’s look at Charlotte’s history with Roe Head School.
 Charlotte attended Roe Head as a pupil from 17th January 1831 when she was just fourteen, until June 1832.
-Charlotte must have been nervous about attending school again after experiencing the cruel regime at the Clergy Daughters’ School, Cowan Bridge, which found its way into her masterpiece Jane Eyre as Lowood Institution.
+Charlotte must have been nervous about attending school again after experiencing the cruel regime at the Clergy Daughters’ School, Cowan Bridge, which found its way into her masterpiece, Jane Eyre, as Lowood Institution.
 However, Roe Head proved to be a drastically different environment, and although Charlotte didn’t always enjoy her time there, it did have an impact on her, and it was the place she met her lifelong friends Ellen Nussey (1817-1897) and Mary Taylor (1817-1893).
 It was also the place she met another lifelong friend and confidante, Miss Margaret Wooler (1782-1885), a remarkable woman who was the headmistress and part-owner of the school who eventually gave Charlotte away on her wedding day in 1854.
 She was later one of the few mourners at the funeral of Charlotte’s youngest sister, Anne.
 Charlotte returned to Roe Head to teach in July 1835 and remained there until December 1838.
-Charlotte’s sister, Emily, also attended Roe Head as a pupil for just three months in 1835, but was replaced by Anne who had more success than Emily at adjusting to life away from Haworth.
-Charlotte paid her sisters’ fees through her own teaching wages.
+Charlotte’s sister, Emily, also attended Roe Head as a pupil for just three months in 1835 but was replaced by Anne who had more success than Emily at adjusting to life away from Haworth.
+Charlotte paid her sisters’ fees through her teaching wages.

 Glass Town, Angria, and Gondal

 Whilst at Roe Head as a teacher, Charlotte was unable to devote herself to writing and story-telling, something the Brontë siblings had done from their early childhood.
 In June 1826, the only boy of the family, Branwell, was famously given a set of wooden toy soldiers by his father and it was this event which saw the birth of The Young Men’s Play.
 Each Brontë sibling selected a soldier and named them.
-Charlotte chose the Duke of Wellington; Branwell chose Naopoleon Bonaparte; Emily and Anne chose Gravey and Waiting Boy, who would eventually evolve into the famous explorers, Parry and Ross.
+Charlotte chose the Duke of Wellington; Branwell chose Napoleon Bonaparte; Emily and Anne chose Gravey and Waiting Boy, who would eventually evolve into the famous explorers, Parry and Ross.
 These soldiers, known as The Twelves, made their way into the Brontës’ earliest writings and eventually became the centre of their imaginary world of Glass Town.
-Charlotte and Branwell took the lead as the oldest and only boy respectively, and consequently the characters of Anne and Emily took a backseat to the likes of Wellington, Bonaparte, Rogue, Lord Charles, and Douro.
+Charlotte and Branwell took the lead as the oldest and only boy respectively, and consequently, the characters of Anne and Emily took a backseat to the likes of Wellington, Bonaparte, Rogue, Lord Charles, and Douro.
 Anne and Emily broke away to create their own narratives set in the world of Gondal in 1831 whilst Charlotte and Branwell continued to collaborate and respond to one another’s narratives which shifted in 1834 from Glass Town to Angria, a Kingdom created by the Verdopolitan Parliament as a reward for Charlotte’s hero, Zamorna, following his success in the War of Encroachment against the native Ashantees.

-Whilst at Roe Head, Charlotte was physically separated from her co-collaborator, Branwell, who continued to pen narratives set in Angria, develop long-running storylines, and even sprung a nasty surprise on regarding her beloved character, Mary Percy.
+Whilst at Roe Head, Charlotte was physically separated from her co-collaborator, Branwell, who continued to pen narratives set in Angria, develop long-running storylines, and even sprung a nasty surprise regarding her beloved character, Mary Percy.
 It must have been agony to Charlotte to see her world developing without her, and events taking turns she didn’t want them to.
 As Branwell was the only boy he was schooled by their father, Patrick, and wasn’t forced to attend boarding schools or slave away teaching like Charlotte was doing by 1835.
-In short, Branwell was free to develop Angria whereas Charlotte had to snatch any spare time she had in order to focus on a world that seemed more real to her than the one around her.
+In short, Branwell was free to develop Angria whereas Charlotte had to snatch any spare time she had to focus on a world that seemed more real to her than the one around her.
 Although Charlotte’s mind was never far from Angria, it was only on her visits home during holiday periods that she was free to give free rein to her imagination and pen narratives such as Mina Laury and Stancliffe’s Hotel in 1838.

 However, Charlotte continued to write about Angria during her time teaching and, as is evident from The Roe Head Journal, her fantasy world began to encroach upon real life.
-A battle between reality and fantasy sprung up not only in Charlotte’s mind, but in her attempts to document her experience, and also in her letters to Branwell.
+A battle between reality and fantasy sprung up in Charlotte’s mind, her attempts to document her experience, and her letters to Branwell.
 “I am just going to write because I cannot help it” is one of the most famous quotes attributed to Charlotte, and it comes from The Roe Head Journal.
-Written at a time when Charlotte was being forced to be somebody that she wasn’t and to play a part that was alien to her, for Charlotte was a writer in the deepest and rawest sense of the word, this quote demonstrates not only her true nature and her devotion to her own creations, but her determination to continue to do what she did best, what she enjoyed the most, and what made her the person she was.
-This quote is a source of inspiration to Brontëites, readers, and writers (including bloggers 🙂 ) of all kind everywhere.
+Written at a time when Charlotte was being forced to be somebody that she wasn’t and to play a part that was alien to her, for Charlotte was a writer in the most profound and rawest sense of the word, this quote demonstrates not only her true nature and her devotion to her own creations, but her determination to continue to do what she did best, what she enjoyed the most, and what made her the person she was.
+This quote is a source of inspiration to Brontëites, readers, and writers (including bloggers 🙂 ) of all kinds everywhere.
 It’s a quote that has inspired me in the past when I’ve faced rejection from academic institutions, and also more recently at a time when my family has experienced so much illness and death.
 Thank you, Charlotte.

 The Manuscripts and Content